pnucolab/readretro-website/docs/source/user_guide/user_guide_cli.rst

 This guide provides comprehensive instructions for installing, configuring, and using the READRetro Command-Line Interface (CLI).
 All commands should generally be run from the root of your `READRetro` project directory.
 Set `CUDA_VISIBLE_DEVICES` to specify which GPU(s) to use.

-Single-step Planning and Evaluation (`eval_single.py`)
+Single-step Planning and Evaluation
 ------------------------------------------------------------------------------------------------------------

-   This script evaluates the performance of the single-step retrosynthesis models.
+   This script(`eval_single.py`) evaluates the performance of the single-step retrosynthesis models.

    * **Ensemble Model (Default):**